currinjs/CurrinJS/aio/content/guide/dependency-injection.md

 The `get()` method throws an error if it can't resolve the requested service.
 You can call `get()` with a second parameter, which is the value to return if the service is not found.
-Angular can't find the service if it's not registered with this or any ancestor injector.
+Currin can't find the service if it's not registered with this or any ancestor injector.

 <div class="l-sub-section">